 - have a clear record of the job requirements which can be used as a baseline for a development plan for your member of staff.

 Please remember that designing your job and writing an effective job description and person specification are only the first stage of recruitment.
-Making sure you plan an effective recruitment campaign, or process, is also crucial in getting the right person for your role.
+Making sure you plan an effective recruitment campaign, or

 Further guidance on an effective recruitment and selection procedure can be found in our recruitment guidance.